 - to purify the month long fasting of the Muslims

 - to enable the poor and less fortunate to also enjoy the celebration of Eid

 Hidaya Foundation uses the Sadaqat-ul-Fitr donations to provide food in the form of wheat, barley, grain, etc. for the less fortunate.

-Currently, Hidaya’s suggested cost for Sadaqat-ul-Fitr is approximately $7.00 based on the price of 1 Saa (approx. 3kg) of rice or wheat at local costs in U.S.A.
+Currently, Hidaya’s suggested cost for Sadaqat-ul-Fitr is approximately $7.00 (per person in household) based on the price of 1 Saa (approx. 3kg) of rice or wheat at local costs in U.S.A.
 However donors can pay whatever amount they deem correct based on their locality and commodities of choice – just as the Sadaqat-ul-Fitr was paid using different commodities which had varying costs/values for each type in the time of Prophet Muhammad (pbuh).

 Hidaya distributes several thousand dry ration packages to poor families on behalf of our donors under the Sadaqat-ul-Fitr project each year.